cjolowicz/blog/content/posts/hypermodern-python-project.md

 nox -rs black
 ```

-Checking adherence to the Black code style within `nox` is nice, but you don't
+Invoking `nox` without arguments now also triggers the code formatter.
+It would
-want it to reformat your source code unless you explicitly ask for it.
-As the
+be better to simply check the code style without performing any actual
-first step, exclude Black from the sessions run by default, by setting
+formatting.
+You can exclude Black from the sessions run by default, by setting
 `nox.options.sessions`:

 ```python